Rex-Diego/vim_rex/README.md

 #Main feature
 This configure is specified for NCL users, which provide:
-- NCL syntax highlight(as discribed in the official editor enhancement pages)
+- NCL syntax highlight(as discribed in the official editor enhancement pages) Thanks to Fanghuan's hard work, now we can view the official function, precedure, resource manual through tags jump(Shortcut:g])!
 - Improved dictionary for IDE-like auto-popup-completion
 - One-key run for several programing languages, including C,Fortran,Java,Python,bash,NCL,MMA, which allows you to Run all these code files with one key (namely `F10`) and without quitting Vim.
 - Some other normal configures are discribed below.